 In 2008, the Sheriff’s Office entered into a contract with the United States Marshal’s Office to house federal inmates.
 In return for housing these federal inmates, the County receives $47 per day, per inmate.
 The money received for federal inmate housing is funneled directly back into the county’s law enforcement budget.

 The Detention Center has an on-site medical unit staffed by a full-time registered nurse and a part-time contracted medical doctor.
-Both Nurse Allen Kay and Dr. Robert Theakston are APOSTC certified law enforcement officers.
+Dr. Robert Theakston is also APOSTC certified law enforcement officer.

 The Detention Center has a fully equipped law library and on-site video conferencing.
 Preliminary hearings and some other court appearances may be held on-site, without the necessity of transporting inmates to the courthouse.